 Tiburon has two world famous yacht clubs.
 The Corinthian Yacht Club, situated on Corinthian Island, has fabulous views of San Francisco and Angel Island.
 The Tiburon Yacht Club is in Paradise Cay on the east side of the peninsula.
 The two tennis and swim clubs are The Belvedere Tennis Club and The Tiburon Peninsula Club.
 There is a third yacht club, The San Francisco Yacht Club, in neighboring Belvedere.

-Angel Island State Park can be accessed by ferry from Tiburon and is a haven for biking and hiking.
+Angel Island State Park can be accessed by the Angel Island Ferry from Tiburon and is a haven for biking and hiking.
 Tiburon is also home to Romberg Tiburon Center for Environmental Studies, which is committed to advancing the understanding of the world’s complex marine and estuarine environments through research, education, and outreach.

 Best Restaurants in Tiburon

 Most of the Tiburon’s restaurants are located on or near Main Street and there are many places to choose from.
-Casual, laid back eateries along with upscale fine dining all exist in Tiburon.
+Casual, laid-back eateries along with upscale fine dining all exist in Tiburon.
 In 2004, Tiburon eliminated trans-fats from all its restaurants.
 The world class chefs serve healthy, delicious food that you are sure to love.
 Listed below are restaurants worth trying out.
-To name just a few; The Caprice, Guaymas, Tiburon Grill, Servino Ristorante and Sam's Anchor Cafe.
+To name just a few: Michael Mina's Bungalow Kitchen, The Caprice, Tiburon Tavern, Servino Ristorante, Petite Left Bank and Sam's Anchor Cafe.
 Please visit this page's Quick Links for more restaurants.

 Nightlife and Entertainment in Tiburon

-April begins with The Tiburon International Film Festival (TIFF), an annual event which seeks to provide a greater understanding of the world and its many cultures through the artistic medium of film.
+The Tiburon International Film Festival (TIFF) is an annual event which seeks to provide a greater understanding of the world and its many cultures through the artistic medium of film.
 It features top quality films from around the world.
 Its goal is one of cultural enrichment and heightened cultural awareness.

 In May, Tiburon hosts the annual Tiburon Wine Festival.
 With stunning views, world class wines from over 60 premiere wineries, live music, a fabulous silent auction, and complementary cuisine from over 20 restaurants and chefs, the Tiburon Wine Festival is an exciting event.